FAQ

 About Batteries and Solutions

 This depends on your situation.
 A battery is most worthwhile if: you have significant solar power surplus during the day, you have high evening consumption, and you can shift little consumption to daylight hours.
-However, batteries are currently still relatively expensive (€500-700 per kWh capacity), and the payback period is often 12-20 years.
+Battery prices are currently around €350-450 per kWh capacity.
 Our calculator shows you exactly what a battery would save you and how long the payback period would be for your situation.

 With a dynamic contract, you pay the hourly spot price for electricity instead of a fixed rate.
 This allows you to benefit from low prices (often at night and during sunny, windy days) and avoid high prices.
 For solar panel owners, this can be attractive because you can optimize your consumption and feed-in.
 However, it requires more active management and comes with some price uncertainty.
 Compare all providers to find the best dynamic contract for your situation.